Does a Higher Interest Rate Increase or Decrease a Call Option’s Time Value?

 Conversely, a higher interest rate generally decreases the value of a put option.

-How Does a Change in Interest Rates Affect the Option Premium?
+How Does an Increase in Interest Rates Affect the Price of a Put Option?

 Explain the opposite Effect of Interest Rates on a Put Option’s Premium